 (e) CO₂ and CH₄ Emissions from Geothermal Facilities.
 Operators of geothermal generating facilities must report CO₂ and CH₄ emissions from geothermal energy sources, the amount of geothermal steam utilized (MMBtu) if steam quantity is used in calculating emissions, and applicable requirements in section 95112(a)(1)-(4), (b)(1)(A)-(C), and (b)(2).
 Operators of geothermal generating facilities must also report whether the source is, (i) a geothermal binary cycle plant or closed loop system, or (ii) a geothermal steam plant or open loop system.

-The operator must calculate annual emissions of CO₂ and CH₄ from geothermal energy sources using source specific emission factors derived from a measurement plan approved by the ARB.
+The operator must calculate annual emissions of CO₂ and CH₄ from geothermal energy sources using source specific emission factors derived from a measurement plan approved by CARB.
 The operator must submit to the Executive Officer a measurement plan at least 45 days prior to the first test date.
 The measurement plan must include testing at least annually, and more frequently as needed.
 Upon approval of the measurement plan by the Executive Officer, the test procedures in that plan must be performed as specified in the plan.

-(f) Hydrogen Fuel Cells.
-Operators of stationary hydrogen fuel cell units must include the following information in the annual GHG emissions data report:
+(f) Fuel Cells and linear generators.
+Operators of stationary fuel cell and linear generator units must include the following information in the annual GHG emissions data report:

 (1) Basic information about the generating unit specified in section 95112(b)(1) (2);